fxlin/os-course/README.md

 ## WELCOME!

-You just found the landing page for the UVA operating system course taught by Felix Lin.
+You just found the landing page for the UVA operating system course.

+* Instructor: Felix Lin (http://felixlin.org); TA (2020 Fall): Liwei Guo

 If you have taken this course, you may find materials here.